cmiskin1993/phase-1-project/README.md

 * Fork and clone repository into your own GitHub
 * Run json-server --watch db.json to start the server
 * Open index.html in the browser

-### How to contribute
-If this is an open source project, how can others make contributions